Memphis Redbirds: Pacific Coast League (1998–2020)

 The Memphis Redbirds were created as an expansion franchise of the Triple-A Pacific Coast League in 1998.
 Initially, the team was owned as a non-profit community entity called the Memphis Redbirds Baseball Foundation, which operated the Redbirds until 2009 when management was turned over to Global Spectrum, a Comcast-owned company.
-While a new ballpark, AutoZone Park, was constructed for the team, they played their first two seasons (1998–99) at the city's Tim McCarver Stadium.
+While a new ballpark, AutoZone Park, was being constructed for the team, they played their first two seasons (1998–99) at the city's Tim McCarver Stadium.

 The Redbirds became the top minor league affiliate of the Major League Baseball's St. Louis Cardinals.
 Memphis' team name, logo, color scheme, and uniforms were all based on those of the St. Louis team.
 In their inaugural season, the club was managed by Gaylen Pitts.
 The Redbirds played their first game on the road at Johnny Rosenblatt Stadium in Omaha, Nebraska.
 In game one of the doubleheader, the Omaha Royals defeated the Redbirds, 3–2.
 The team finished their first season of play with a 74–70 record, three games out of first place, leaving them second out of four teams in their division.
 They finished the 1999 season in third place with a 74–64 record.

 In 2000, Memphis moved into the newly constructed AutoZone Park.
 In the park's first regular season game, held on April 14, the Redbirds defeated the Iowa Cubs, 14–3.
 Memphis went on to clinch the Pacific Coast League's American Conference East Division championship by ending the season in first place, 131/2 games ahead of the second-place Oklahoma RedHawks.
 In the American Conference series, the Redbirds defeated the Albuquerque Isotopes, three games to two, and advanced to the league finals.
 Memphis then defeated the Salt Lake Buzz, 3–1, to win the PCL championship.
 The Redbirds went on to face the Indianapolis Indians, league champions of the Triple-A International League, in the best-of-five Triple-A World Series.
 Memphis lost, three games to one.

 The team finished each of the next three seasons in fourth place—2001 (62–81), 2002 (71–71), and 2003 (64–79).
 The 2002 campaign was a particularly tight race within the American Conference East Division, as the fourth-place Redbirds were a mere three games behind first-place Oklahoma.
-Tom Spencer became manager of the Redbirds in 2013.
-He was replaced midseason by Danny Sheaffer.
+Tom Spencer became manager of the Redbirds in 2013 but was replaced midseason by Danny Sheaffer.
 Memphis hosted the Triple-A All-Star Game at AutoZone Park in 2003.
 Players Jason Bowers, Matt Duff, and Jason Ryan represented Memphis, as they were elected to the PCL All-Star Team.